The Karma of Recovery

 By Bill White

-Originally published on December 8, 2017 on Selected Papers of William L. White
+Originally published on December 8, 2017 on the William L. White Papers

 The concept of karma holds that one’s fate in this life or future lives is not a random roll of the dice, but a direct product of one’s thoughts and actions.
 Rooted in many of the great religions and a central motif within Hinduism, Buddhism, and Jainism, karma is mistakenly confused in popular culture with the idea of good or bad luck.
 In contrast, karma suggests the presence of a universal principle of justice – that the decisions one makes or the actions one takes or fails to take have inevitable consequences.
 This principle can be found in many popular aphorisms: